 - The attraction also uses 40% less water than standard buildings as every faucet and water fixture has been fitted for lowering water consumption.

-- Beverage cups in the popular Taste It! lounge are recyclable.
+- Beverage cups in the popular Taste It! beverage lounge are fully recyclable and are made with PlantBottle Technology™

 Explore Inside the attraction now.